anastang/private-data-rag-pipeline/README.md

 The solution involves embedding documents using **Pinecone** and **Groq's** AI accelerators, and integrating these embeddings into a pipeline that retrieves relevant information for a LLM to generate accurate responses.

+## Dataset
+The sample data used in this project was sourced from a [Company Documents Dataset](https://www.kaggle.com/datasets/ayoubcherguelaine/company-documents-dataset).

 ## How It Works